-A pressure tight seal is achieved with the use of primary and secondary "O" seals mounted on a special machined pillar at the gauge rear.
-The seals interface to a precision machined bore in a special retaining block fitted to the upper surface of the valve block.
+A pressure tight seal is achieved with the use of PTFE tape and a taper thread on the gauge rear.
+The gauge is screwed in to a special retaining block fitted to the upper surface of the valve block.
 The retaining block is secured to the valve block by a single screw fixing.
 The retaining block also functions as a fuel link to the pressure gauge and the interface to the valve block is therefore sealed using an "O" seal.
 When in position, the inlet to the gauge is positioned in a tapping from the main fuel feed within the valve block.
 The gauge therefore provides an indication of the fuel cylinder pressure as soon as the fuel cylinder valve is turned on.